tma66/CS263_Final_Project/README.md

     python3 evaluate_specific.py

+### Evaluate OpenAI gpt-4o-mini
+Open the `openai_detection.ipynb` Jupyter notebook and execute the cells in order.
+They perform the following actions respectively:

+1. Load your OpenAI API token
+2. Import the manifest data for grading
+3. Perform the baseline general detection analysis
+4. Perform the targeted detection analysis

+---
 ## Generating Secure Code
 During the second phase of our approach, we want to evaluate LLM's abilities to generate secure code based on different scenarios.
 Scenarios are stored under `generation/prompts.csv` and contain 50 real world scenarios with potential for CWEs if not careful.